Peter Fehlner

-Peter Fehlner (July 20, 1931 – May 8, 2018), also known as Peter Damian Mary Fehlner, was a Catholic priest, theologian, and Mariologist.
+Peter Fehlner (July 20, 1931 – May 8, 2018), also known as Peter Damian Mary Fehlner, was an American Catholic priest, theologian, and Mariologist.

 He was a member of the Roman Catholic Order of Friars Minor Conventual.
 After his Franciscan and theological formation and several decades of ministry in this Order, he joined the Franciscan Friars of the Immaculate in 1996, but in 2016 he professed again the Rule and the Constitutions of ancient Franciscan Conventual Order.
 From 2008 to 2014, he served as rector of the Shrine of Our Lady of Guadalupe in La Crosse, Wisconsin.
 He was also a professor of theology in the Franciscans' Institute of Ecclesiastical Studies, the Immaculatum (STIM) in Frigento, Italy.
 A scholar in the Franciscan tradition of theology, he focused primarily on the philosophical and theological traditions of St. Bonaventure, Bl.
 John Duns Scotus and St. Maximilian Kolbe.

 Early life, education and ordination

 Fehlner was born on July 20, 1931, in Dolgeville, New York.
 He was ordained in Rome on July 14, 1957.
 He completed a Doctorate in Sacred Theology at the Seraphicum, with a thesis about the Ecclesiology of St. Bonaventure.
 Fehlner died on May 8, 2018, in Chicopee, Massachusetts.